Russian submarine Magadan: Construction and career

 The submarine was laid down on 28 December 1989 at Amur Shipyard, Komsomolsk-on-Amur.
 Launched on 23 June 1990 and commissioned on 23 December 1990.

 On 14 March 1991, he was included in the 45th Submarine Division of the Second Submarine Flotilla of the Pacific Fleet based in Krasheninnikov Bay.

 On 24 September 1991, he arrived for permanent deployment in Krasheninnikov Bay.

 From 8 September to 22 November 1992, he completed the tasks of the first combat service in the Sea of Okhotsk.

 In December 1992, following the results of combat service, she won the prize of the Navy General Committee for the search and tracking of a foreign submarine and was declared the best in the Navy.

 On 13 April 1993, he was renamed Narval.

 From 21 June to 21 August 1993, he performed his second military service, off the coast of the United States in the Pacific Ocean.

 On 8 October 1996, he entered the third military service.
 A malfunction occurred during service, thus the boat returned to his base in Krasheninnikov Bay.

 From October to November 1997, he performed combat service with the crew of the K-295 Samara.

 In 1998, he was transferred to the 10th Submarine Division of the 2nd Submarine Flotilla of the Pacific Fleet with the former base.

 On 24 January 2001, by order of the commander of the Pacific Fleet, he was renamed Magadan.

 On 3 October 2003, he represented the Russian Navy during a visit to the American military delegation.

 From 2007 to 2008, the boat was repaired.

 In July 2009, he took part in the Pacific Fleet's Naval Parade in the Amur Bay.

 The K-331 Magadan was in Bolshoy Kamen on 27 June 2015.

-As of 28 June 2015, it is located on the territory of the Zvezda Far Eastern Factory in Bolshoy Kamen, awaiting the next renovation.
+As of 28 June 2015, it was located on the territory of the Zvezda Far Eastern Factory in Bolshoy Kamen, awaiting the next renovation.

 As of 24 August 2017, the repair and modernization of the submarine is nearing completion.
 On 11 August, it became known that the name Magadan will be given to the projected diesel-electric submarine of Project 636.3 Varshavyanka.

-On 10 October 2019, a decision was made Instead of K-322, India plans to lease K-331 Magadan.
-The transfer, after repair and modernization, to the lease of the Indian Navy is scheduled for 2022.
+On 10 October 2019, a decision was made instead of K-322, India plans to lease K-331 Magadan.
+The transfer, after repair and modernization, to the lease of the Indian Navy was scheduled for 2022, though this did not take place.
+The transfer of a Russian SSN to India was subsequently delayed to at least 2028 and it may, or may not, involve Magadan.